HARDYSLICE/Discord-Calculator-Bot/README.md

 A simple mathematic calculations bot

 To run this bot:
-1. first clone this repo:
+1. first clone this repo
 2. Install node.js v12
 3. Install all the packages and dependencies with `npm i`